Shopify/shopify_app/docs/Upgrading.md

 We also recommend the use of a staging site which matches your production environment as closely as possible.

 If you do run into issues, we recommend looking at our [debugging tips.](https://github.com/Shopify/shopify_app/blob/main/docs/Troubleshooting.md#debugging-tips)

+## Unreleased
+The `Itp` controller concern has been removed from `LoginProtection`.
+If any of your controllers are dependant on methods from `Itp` then you can include `ShopifyApp::Itp` directly.
+You may notice a deprecation notice saying, `Itp will be removed in an upcoming version`.
+This is because we intend on removing `Itp` completely in `v22.0.0`, but this will work in the meantime.

 ## Upgrading to `v20.3.0`
 Calling `LoginProtection#current_shopify_domain` will no longer raise an error if there is no active session.
 It will now return a nil value.
 The internal behavior of raising an error on OAuth redirect is still in place, however.
 If you were calling `current_shopify_domain` in authenticated actions and expecting an error if nil, you'll need to do a presence check and raise that error within your app.